 • Transfers from other funds-revenues derived from a transfer of funding from another district fund, typically the General Fund.
-There are three primary funds that benefit from transfers: the Risk Management Fund, the Capital Projects Fund, and the Student Athletic, Activities, and Clubs Fund.
+There are four funds that benefit from transfers in 2023-2024: the Risk Management Fund; the Capital Projects Fund; the Nutrition Services; and the Student Athletic, Activities, and Clubs Fund.